dufferzafar/Python-Scripts/Last.fm/Readme.md

 Usage Scenario:

-I mostly download the entire discography of artists and then can't decide which song I should listen to first.
+I mostly download the entire discography of artists (long live the pirates!) and then can't decide which song I should listen to first.

 This script downloads the list of top tracks (say 20) of an artist from last.fm.
 It then searches for those mp3 files on your hard drive and creates a m3u playlist with tracks found.

-So I have the best tracks of an artist and can then listen to only those.
+As a result I have a playlist of the best tracks of an artist.

 ## <a name="usage"></a>Scrobbles Today

 Last.fm has nice statistics options.
 So you can view how many songs you've listened to in say a week or a month etc.

-But surprisingly you can't view the number of songs you have listened to today.
+But surprisingly you can't view the number of songs you have listened to today (or can you?)

 This script solves that.